Adityamax0/Adityamax0/README.md

 ## 🧠 About

-I'm a B.Tech CSE (AI & ML) student at MIPS Kanpur — Semester 4, graduating 2028 — but I build like the syllabus is a formality.
-Five independent systems shipped solo: a packet inspector parsed from raw sockets, an ML-driven crop advisory backend, a 12-agent research analyst, a self-healing UI auditor, and an emotionally-aware companion app.
+I'm a B.Tech CSE (AI & ML) student at MIPS Kanpur — Semester 5, graduating 2028 — but I build like the syllabus is a formality.
+Strongest work so far: a packet inspector parsed from raw sockets, and an ML-driven crop advisory backend built for real farmers with real constraints.

 I don't chase tutorials.
 I read the RFC, design the logic on paper, then build — because the gap between a working demo and a system you can trust is entirely in that first step.